jacksund/simmate/docs/full_guides/contributing/first_time_setup.md

 pytest
 ```

 8. In GitKraken, you will start with `main` branch of your repository (`yourname/simmate`) checked out.
-Create a new branch and name it according to the changes you will make (e.g. `fix-example-app`).
+Create a new branch and name it according to the changes you will make (e.g. `my-new-feature`).

-9. In Spyder, navigate to `Projects` > `New Project...`.
-Select `existing directory`, choose your `~/Documents/github/simmate` directory, and then `create` your Project!
+9. Open the `simmate` folder in your preferred IDE (we recommend [Spyder](https://www.spyder-ide.org/) or [VS Code](https://code.visualstudio.com/)).
+Ensure your IDE is using the Python interpreter from the `.venv` folder you just created.

 10. You're now set to explore the source code and modify or add files!
 Continue to the next section for guidance on formatting, testing, and submitting your changes to our team.